-From Doctors to Designers, we believe EVERYONE CAN DRAW and enjoy the mood-boosting, mind-growing benefits of doing it more.
+We’re here to promote ART FOR ALL and believe that EVERYONE CAN DRAW and enjoy the mood-boosting, mind-growing benefits of doing it more!

 We’re not here to help you master techniques or “get good at art”: our aim is simply to encourage you to embrace your creativity, experiment and play with new ideas, and to set your inner child freeeeeeeeee!

 Our approach to drawing may be playful, but we are women on a serious mission!